kayp/PMachineLearning/Project_PML1.md

 __Conclusions__

 The succesful prediction model was identified using the caret package in R. A boosting method with trees (gbm) was eventually identified as most accurate after a series of trying few different models.
 All complete numeric columns were used for the prediction, except column "X" which served to represent row numbers.
-The accuracy for this model was over 99% and it succesfully predicted all 20 data points provided in the project submission section.
+The accuracy for this model was over 99% (out of sample error was 0.41%) and it succesfully predicted all 20 data points provided in the project submission section.